coatyio/coaty-js/docs/man/developer-guide.md

 * An IO source can be associated with multiple IO actors.
 * An IO actor can be associated with multiple IO sources to receive all their emitted values.
-* An IO source can only be associated with an IO actor if their value types are compatible, i.e. if they produce/consume data in a common underlying data format.
+* An IO source can only be associated with an IO actor if their value types and value data formats are compatible, i.e. if they produce/consume data in a common underlying data format.
 * An IO router also controls the data transfer rate between an IO source and its associated IO actors.